 I’d like to propose that river canoeing is the perfect après ski-season activity.
 Both sports tend to attract the kind of folks who are looking for unique, meaningful, and sustainable ways to explore Canada’s wilderness.

 IMPORTANT MESSAGE TO ALL OUR CLIENTS: We have been given the green light to operate again!
-We will be back on the water for our first canoeing course on May 24th! - with covid-19 precautions in place.
+We are back on the water with all our courses and trips as of May 24, 2020! - with covid-19 precautions in place.
 Please see our covid-19 response page for details.
 More information here